PRBonn/4dNDF/README.md

 ## Installation

-We tested our code on Ubuntu 22.04.
+We tested our code on Ubuntu 22.04 with an NVIDIA RTX 5000.

 ### 1. Set up conda environment